deepanrajs/SchemaValidator/README.md

 Update the configuration file (config.ini) with your database details and desired settings.
 Run the tool using your preferred method (e.g., command line or IDE).
 Check the output and log files for results and error information.
-License
-This tool is provided as-is without any warranty.
-Use it at your own risk.

 Contact
 For support or questions, please contact Gowthambaalaji Sekhar at gowtham.s@mastechdigital.com.